$0 Northwest Territories Adoption Quick-Start Checklist

 If the child you've been fostering is Indigenous — and approximately 85% of children in NWT care are — Bill C-92 (the federal Act respecting First Nations, Inuit and Métis children, youth and families) imposes a placement priority hierarchy that affects departmental adoption decisions.

-The priority order for placement runs: parent, then adult family member, then community member, then other Indigenous person, then any other placement.
-As a non-Indigenous foster parent, you sit at the bottom of that hierarchy on paper.
+The priority order for placement runs: parent, then adult family member, then a member of the same Indigenous group, community, or people, then another Indigenous family, then other placement including non-Indigenous placement.
+As a non-Indigenous foster parent, you fall within the fifth priority on paper.

 This is the single most anxiety-producing aspect of the foster-to-adopt pathway for non-Indigenous families in the NWT.
-The Northwest Territories Adoption Process Guide covers the specific NWT implementation of the Bill C-92 placement standards, including what the Cultural Connection Plan must contain and how courts have been weighing the established foster bond against priority placement claims.
+The Northwest Territories Adoption Process Guide covers the specific NWT implementation of the Bill C-92 placement standards, including what the Cultural Connection Plan must contain and how best-interests factors affect priority-placement planning.

 Preparing the Child for Adoption